AInora

 LLM Orchestration

 The brain.
-Three architectures: (1) OpenAI Realtime API - audio-in, audio-out with native function calling, lowest latency (~300ms), but expensive and limited voice options.
-(2) Gemini Live - Google's native audio model with interruption handling, good for high-volume.
+Three architectures: (1) Lowest-latency unified realtime voice API - audio-in, audio-out with native function calling, lowest latency (~300ms), but higher per-minute cost and limited voice options.
+(2) Native multimodal realtime API with interruption handling, good for high-volume.
 (3) Cascaded STT + LLM + TTS - most flexible, use any combination, but you own the latency budget.
 For collections, the LLM needs rock-solid prompt engineering: Mini-Miranda injection, debt context management, objection handling, and strict guardrails against promising outcomes the agent cannot deliver.

 Layer 05